aburronDev/the-nightmare-guide-to-game-programming/src/en/tutorial/abstraction.md

 Focusing on "what it does” rather than “how is doing it” is called “abstraction”.

-As you have seen, you can learn to program and work at it with a programming language, but you will encounter many, MANY PROBLEMS.
+As you have seen, you can learn to program and work at it with a programming language, but you will encounter many, **MANY PROBLEMS**.

 >Let's play a game
 >